mikolajczukpiotr/infinite-scroll/README.md

 ### Running the Project

-1. Start the Expo development server: npx expo start
+1. Start the Expo development server: npx expo start --go

-2. Open the Expo client on your mobile device or launch the simulator on your computer.
+2. Open the Expo client on your mobile device or launch the simulator on your computer (Press a to open android, press I to open ios).

-3. Use the Expo client or simulator to scan the QR code displayed in the terminal or in the browser.
+3. You can scan qr from terminal in real device to open app or use it through a previously launched simulator.

 4. The app will be loaded, and you can now explore application